Outline

 The Setup

 We will have a couple of computers (at least 2) setup in the exhibition space, so no need to bring your own computers along.
 You’ll be able to interact with any of your classmates’ artefacts through any of these computers, so there wont be ‘installations’ which only exhibit a single person’s work.
-We’ll have a projector set up in the exhibition space with videos showcasing your work playing through the projectors.
-We’ll also have a station set up for anyone who wants to give a live performance or demo of their artefact.
+We’ll have a main screen set up in the exhibition space.
+We’ll also have a number of stations set up for students to give a live performance or demo of their project artefact.

 If you have any questions, email Matthew.